ThaakirahA/movie-rental-system/ARCHITECTURE.md

 The Movie Rental System works as follows:

-1. A user opens the Angular web application.
+1. The user opens the Angular web application.
 2. The user registers or logs into the system.
 3. The user browses or searches for movies.
 4. The user selects a movie to rent.